 Do real estate website agent websites with IDX really perform better?

 There really isn’t a quick answer.
-But, listing feeds like IDX appeal to agents because they’re quick and easy ways to get most out of your listings on your website.
+But, listing feeds like IDX appeal to agents because they’re quick and easy ways to get the most out of your listings on your website.

 IDX has become a standard piece and in many cases, listing feeds are something that has gone from a nice feature to a necessity to stay with your competition.